Dynamic vs. Personalized Pricing: How Do They Differ?

 Edited by Kirsty Macdougall

-Olivia Kashti - Writer and Fact-Checker for Fast Simon
+Oli Kashti - Writer and Fact-Checker for Fast Simon

-Fact-check by Olivia Kashti
+Fact-check by Oli Kashti

-Updated November 14, 2023.
+Updated November 23, 2024.

-A pricing strategy is essential to the success of any business.
-A massive 85% of shoppers consider pricing when deciding where to shop.
+A pricing strategy is essential to the success of any business—a massive 85% of shoppers consider pricing when deciding where to shop.
 Two popular pricing strategies are dynamic and personalized pricing.
 While personalized pricing is specific to each customer, dynamic pricing is based on external and market-related factors.

 What Is Dynamic Pricing?

-Dynamic pricing is a flexible pricing strategy where merchants adjust their prices in real time according to market changes, like competitor pricing and supply and demand.
+Dynamic pricing is a flexible pricing strategy where merchants adjust their prices in real-time according to market changes, like competitor pricing and supply and demand.

 Dynamic pricing relies on algorithms that monitor trends and changes in the market and adapt prices accordingly.
 This way, you can maximize profit by selling the same product at different prices under different conditions.